POL1015 : UK Politics: Westminster and Beyond

 Teaching Rationale And Relationship

-The lectures will introduce students to the key information, concepts and debates that will provide the basis for self-directed study and seminar discussion.
-These lectures will draw upon a range of theoretical and empirical examples drawn from literature on comparative political systems and UK politics.
+The lectures will introduce students to the key information, concepts and debates that will provide the basis for independent study and seminar discussions.
+These lectures will draw upon a range of themes, with theoretical and empirical examples drawn from the relevant literature on UK politics.

 The seminars will provide an environment in which students can explore and deepen their understanding of the issues raised in lectures and readings.
-This will be done through a simulation-based approach, in which students role-play a real-world political scenario, such as a Parliamentary Committee hearing.
+This will be done through a simulation-based approach, in which students role-play a real-world political scenario.
 This experiential approach to learning will be used to explore the key issues and arguments related to the course, provide the context in which students will develop many of the skills outcomes associated with the module, and help develop critical thinking and in-depth knowledge of the core topics.
 The seminars, with their requirement for advance preparation, will promote self-management skills, while seminar discussions will provide opportunities to develop and enhance interaction and group-working skills.

 Reading Lists